hashgraph/hedera-improvement-proposal/HIP/hip-26.md

 ### Eliminating Smart Contract Service Support

-Eliminating the EVM as a whole would foreclose future growth of the Hedera Platform in the "on-chain" smart contracts arena.
+Eliminating the EVM as a whole would foreclose future growth of the Hedera Platform in the "on-chain" smart contract arena.

 ## Open Issues